-Responding to children
+4. Responding to children:

-- it must be a priority to educate children about abusive behaviours and recognise where they are victims of abuse.
-They need a voice for themselves - they wanted boys to learn about empathy and opportunities for them to see what a healthy relationship looks like - schools and education settings need to be part of the coordinated community response to VAWG.
+- Survivors felt it was a priority to educate children about abusive behaviours and recognise where they are victims of abuse.
+They need a voice for themselves. - They wanted boys to learn about empathy and opportunities for them to see what a healthy relationship looks like. - Schools and education settings need to be part of the coordinated community response to VAWG.